 Q: Are the nutritional facts that restaurants provide accurate?

 ANSWER: Regarding the nutritional information provided by restaurants, a study published in the July 20, 2011 issue of JAMA revealed that 19% of menu items studied contained at least 100 calories (kcal) more than what was reported (Urban LE, et al. 2011.)
 That's not a lot, but, for people who are trying to limit their calories, it could be significant.
 Note that an excess of 500 calories per day, every day for 7 days, will lead to a 1-lb weight gain at the end of that week.

 FOR MORE INFORMATION

-Bob Greene’s book in his Get With The Program series is Guide To Fast Food & Family Restaurants (Simon & Schuster, 2004).
+Bob Greene’s book Guide To Fast Food & Family Restaurants (Simon & Schuster, 2004) is part of his Get With The Program series.
 This handy pocket-sized book (it measures 3" x 8.5") can be carried with you, or kept in the car.
 It provides lots of quick-reference information on restaurant chains from Applebee's to Bob Evans to Romano's Macaroni Grille to Wendy's.

-Eating On The Run (Human Kinetics, 2004) by registered dietician Evelyn Tribole, MS, RD, is an excellent book for busy people.
-Even if you don't read the entire book, the 40-page fast-food data chart is worth the $16.95 price.
-This book is highly recommended. (see Book Reviews for more information on these books).
+Eating On The Run (Human Kinetics, 2004) by registered dietitian Evelyn Tribole, MS, RD, is an excellent resource for busy people.
+Even if you don't read the entire book, the 40-page fast-food data chart is worth the $16.95 price. (see Book Reviews for more information on these books).

 A good resource for information on glycemic index and glycemic load is the web site www.GlycemicIndex.com maintained by the University of Sydney.

-Refer to these other Articles on sports nutrition:
+Readers may be interested in these other Articles on smart nutrition:

 EXPERT HEALTH and FITNESS COACHING